-Another component of our mind; Logical fallacies are like maths problems involving language, in which you skip a step or get turned around without realizing it.
+Logical fallacies another component of our mind which are like math problems involving language, you skip a step or get turned around without realizing it.
 They are arguments in your mind where you reach a conclusion without all the facts because you don’t care to hear them or have no idea how limited your information is.
 Logical fallacies can also be the result of wishful thinking.

 Researchers have found that only one in every 166 people believes they are more biased than the average person.
 It is what’s called the bias blind spot.
 It is the tendency to see ourselves as less biased than other people.

 Let’s explore some of the most common types of cognitive biases and logical fallacies that rooted themselves in our lives.
 Awareness is the best way to beat these biases, so pay careful attention to how they influence you.

 Brazil’s soccer fan about Argentina’s soccer fans –

 There is a joke about an old man who was a lifelong fan and supporter of the Brazil.
 When his doctor told him he was about to die he stop supporting Brazil, and became a fan and supporter of Argentina, which is Brazil’s worst and most hated rival.
 When asked “why change your support from Brazil to Argentina just before you die?” he replied “it’s better one of them dying than one of us”.